Mouhcine005/Banking-System-app/README.md

 ## Usage

-- Use the provided interface or command-line prompts to create accounts and perform transactions.
+- Use the command-line prompts to create accounts and perform transactions.
 - Account and transaction data are stored in CSV files located in the `src/data` directory.
 - Modify CSV files directly for manual updates if needed (be cautious with formatting).